LeusExMachina/Statistics-blog/homework7/researches7.md

 ### Formalization of Lebesgue integrals

-In order to formalize the Lebesgue integration, we need some preliminary concepts like the concepts of outer measure, Lebesgue measure, and Lebesgue-measurable functions.
-Let's describe all of them.
+In order to formalize the Lebesgue integration, we must identify some preliminary concepts: outer measure, Lebesgue measure, and Lebesgue-measurable functions.

 #### Outer measure [2](https://en.wikipedia.org/wiki/Outer_measure#Outer_measures)